Sherman's March to the Sea: Union

 William T. Sherman and several Generals who took part in the march.
-Standing, left to right: Oliver Otis Howard, William Babcock Hazen, Jefferson Columbus Davis, Joseph Anthony Mower.
-Seated, left to right: John Alexander Logan, William Tecumseh Sherman, Henry Warner Slocum.
+Standing, left to right: Oliver O. Howard, William B. Hazen, Jefferson C. Davis, Joseph A. Mower.
+Seated, left to right: John A. Logan, William T. Sherman, Henry W. Slocum.

 Sherman, commanding the Military Division of the Mississippi, did not employ his entire army group in the campaign.
 Confederate Lt.
 Gen. John Bell Hood was threatening Chattanooga, and Sherman detached two armies under Maj.
 Gen. George H. Thomas to deal with Hood in the Franklin–Nashville campaign.
-Thomas would go on to defeat Hood, leaving Sherman's main army effectively unopposed.
+Thomas defeated Hood, leaving Sherman's main army effectively unopposed.

 When Sherman had prepared his forces for the Atlanta campaign, which immediately preceded the March to the Sea, he took rigorous steps to ensure that only the most physically fit men were accepted, that every man in the army could march for long distances and would fight without reservations.
 Sherman wanted only the "best fighting material."
 Doctors performed in-depth examinations to weed out the weak and those suffering from disease, and because of this 1% of the men were left behind.
 Eighty percent of the remaining soldiers were long-time veterans of campaigns in both the Western theatre, primarily, and the Eastern, a minority.

 Sherman had ruthlessly cut to the bone the supplies carried, intending as he did for the army to live off the land as much as possible.
 Each division and brigade had a supply train, but the size of the train was strictly limited.
 Each regiment had one wagon and one ambulance, and each company had one pack mule for the baggage of its officers; the number of tents carried was curtailed.
 The staffs of the various headquarters were ruthlessly restricted, and much clerical work was done by permanent offices in the rear.

 This was the process by which the 62,000 men (55,000 infantry, 5,000 cavalry, and 2,000 artillerymen manning 64 guns) Sherman commanded were assembled, and would leave Atlanta for Savannah.
 They were divided into two columns for the march: